 - Once full, tie the liner and place in your outdoor caddy.

 - Put your outside food caddy out for collection by 6:30am on your food waste collection day.

 Midlothian Council does not provide liners.
 If you wish to buy dedicated food waste caddy liners, the kitchen caddy is 5L in size but we would suggest you buy 7L liners to allow you to easily tie the top of the liner.

-We will offer a food waste recycling service in some rural areas of Midlothian in 2023.
+We aim to introduce kerbside collections of food waste to those areas who don't currently receive this service from Spring 2024.
 This is thanks to Scottish Government funding of £132,085 announced in November 2021.

-The money will be used to buy an additional vehicle, and to provide food waste caddies.
-We can then serve some villages that were initially excluded because of their location, and the costs and environmental challenge of collecting food waste in such areas.
+The money has used to buy an additional vehicle, and to provide food waste caddies.
+We can then serve all areas initially excluded because of their location, and the costs and environmental challenge of collecting food waste in such areas.

-It will take some time to process the funding, order and receive the vehicle and train up our drivers.
-We expect this new service to begin around Summer 2023.
-We’ll contact residents with more information as soon as we are ready to introduce the service.
+We will contact residents with more information as soon as we are ready to introduce the service.